Say goodbye to your free time for the next six months.

 The University: Using any value except Knowledge.
 Justifications: "I find your pursuit of wealth/power irrational and stifling to science."

 The Hive: Using any government except Police State.
-Justifications: "God doesn't exist, you moron; running a state according to religious principles is stupid." (contra Fundamentalist) and "You really expect the people to maintain an ordered society?" (contra Democracy)
+Justifications: "Running a state according to religious principles is stupid." (contra Fundamentalist) and "You really expect the people to maintain an ordered society?" (contra Democracy)

 Morgan Industries: Using any economic system except Free Market.
 Justification: "You are stifling the market with your socialist policies!"